monadosquito/runner/README.md

   configuration file.
 - If a configuration file whose particular key is set to a value is present, then the key is used from it, otherwise a [default value](#table-2) is used.

+# Hints

+- A currently selected menu item is marked with the `*` character to the left of it.

 ---